All Gateway Foundation treatment centers

 Dan has been an instructor at Governors State University and South Suburban College and received bachelor’s and master’s degrees from Governors State University.

-Dr. Roueen Refeyan brings over 20 years of specialized experience to Gateway Foundation, having served as a medical director for psychiatric and substance use programs at leading Illinois healthcare institutions including Rush, Michael Reese, Resurrection and Presence Behavioral Health.
+Dr. Roueen Rafeyan brings over 20 years of specialized experience to Gateway Foundation, having served as a medical director for psychiatric and substance use programs at leading Illinois healthcare institutions including Rush, Michael Reese, Resurrection and Presence Behavioral Health.

-As chief medical officer, Dr. Refeyan is responsible for continuously advancing Gateway Foundation's wide array of services; upholding medical protocols, policies and procedures; as well as working closely with Gateway Foundation's team of experienced physicians and clinicians to deliver comprehensive high-quality addiction, psychiatric and medical treatment as needed for each patient.
+As chief medical officer, Dr. Rafeyan is responsible for continuously advancing Gateway Foundation's wide array of services; upholding medical protocols, policies and procedures; as well as working closely with Gateway Foundation's team of experienced physicians and clinicians to deliver comprehensive high-quality addiction, psychiatric and medical treatment as needed for each patient.

-In addition to Dr. Refeyan’s extensive medical experience, he is also a diplomate of the American Board of Psychiatry and Neurology and the American Society of Addiction Medicine.
+In addition to Dr. Rafeyan’s extensive medical experience, he is also a diplomate of the American Board of Psychiatry and Neurology and the American Society of Addiction Medicine.
 He is currently on the faculty at Northwestern University and an active member of the American Medical Association, American Psychiatry Association, Illinois Psychiatric Society and Illinois State Medical Society.

 Pat Sanchez-Aitken brings a wealth of knowledge and leadership experience in human resources to Gateway Foundation.
 Prior to joining Gateway Foundation in 2016, Pat served as an assistant vice president of human resources for a multi-billion-dollar financial services corporation as well as a large nonprofit social services organization.
 In her 25-plus-year career, Pat has developed expertise in HR strategy, succession planning, leadership development, board development and employee engagement.
 She is an active member in her community and has served as a governing council member at Good Shepherd Hospital in Barrington, IL for nine years.